HACKERALERT/Picocrypt/src/README.md

 Windows: A C compiler, ideally [TDM-GCC](https://jmeubank.github.io/tdm-gcc/)

 # 2. Install the Go Programming Language
 If you don't have Go installed, download the corresponding installer for Go from <a href="https://golang.org/dl">here</a>, or from your package manager.
-Go 1.16 or later is required.
+The latest version of Go is required.

 # 3. Get the Source Files
 Download the source files as a zip from the homepage or `git clone` this repository.